Mentors

 Profile

-Rachel has taken on many roles in youth advocacy on behalf of and for various institutions, most recently as a keynote panelist for the United Nations Foundation Our Future Agenda program where she was seated alongside the UN’s Youngest Climate Advisor of their time Sophia Kianni and the U.S. Youth Observer to the United Nations Ose Ehianeta Arheghan to speak at the National Vision for 2100 Intergenerational Townhall.
+Rachel has taken on many opportunities in promoting youth.
+One noted event was her 2024 keynote panel where Rachel spoke for the United Nations Foundation Our Future Agenda program alongside the UNA-USA Advisor Sophia Kianni and the U.S. Youth Observer to the United Nations Ose Ehianeta Arheghan.
+This event was entitled the “National Vision for 2100 Intergenerational Townhall.”

 In 2023, Rachel was selected as one of six finalists for the AFS Young Global Citizen Award sponsored by DHL and presented by AFS Intercultural Programs.
 The AFS Award for Young Global Citizens recognizes young people for their commitment to improving the global community and whose actions contribute to a more just, peaceful, and tolerant world.
 The Permanent Mission of Malta to the United Nations was the lead endorser for the celebration of International Youth Day on August 11, 2023.
 The International Youth Day celebration took place at the UN with 800 young leaders and participants from around the world in attendance.
 The AFS Youth Assembly Delegates were included in the celebration of International Youth Day at the UN.